getkanchi/kanchi/README.md

 ### Authentication

 Authentication is opt-in.
-When `AUTH_ENABLED=false` (the default) Kanchi behaves exactly as before—anyone who can reach the backend may read metrics and connect over WebSockets.
+When `AUTH_ENABLED=false` (the default) anyone who can reach the backend may read metrics and connect over WebSockets.
 Enable authentication to require access tokens for all API routes and WebSocket connections.

 #### Basic HTTP authentication